Changes Over Time

 2021 return from pandemic.png

-As ODU was originally a commuter only school, homecoming became more accessible as campus living became available.
-Originally, the big game was played off campus too.
-In 2002, when the Ted Constant Convocation Center opened, the basketball game was moved to on campus.
+As ODU was originally a commuter-only institution, Homecoming became more accessible with more on campus housing.
+In its early years, the the athletic event was also played off campus.
+In 2002, when the Ted Constant Convocation Center opened, the basketball game moved on campus.

-As technology advanced, certain aspects of homecoming had to change.
-The homecoming court can now campaign on social media and create digital flyers to be seen by everyone.
-More photos are being taken as students have their cellphones with them.
-Everyone is posting on social media which produces more excitement and more memories.
-ODU is also able to promote each event through their own Instagram account @odu_homecoming.
+As technology advanced, certain aspects of Homecoming had to evolve.
+The Homecoming court now campaign through social media and create digital flyers to reach a wider audience.
+Students capture and share more photos than ever before, with cell phones making it easy to document events in real time.
+Social media has added to the excitement and helped preserve memories of the week.
+ODU is also able to promote each event through their own Instagram account, @odu_homecoming.

 Image.jpeg